OfficeDev/fluent-blocks/packages/react/README.md

 1. Add `react@17`, `react-dom@17`, and `@fluentui/react-components@latest` if they’re not in your project already
 2. Add `chart.js@^2.9.4` if you want to use charts from this package
 3. Depending on your package manager, you may need to add `@fluent-blocks/basic-icons` to use icons
-4. Finally, install this package, `@fluent-blocks/react`, using your package manager
+4. Install this package, `@fluent-blocks/react`, using your package manager

 Now anywhere you can use React, you can use Fluent Blocks.
 If you want to delegate the entire viewport to Fluent Blocks, use the `View` component on its own: